 Where to party

 I was drawn into the “Canadian pub” out of curiosity and because of …

 Delirium Café is always a good idea if you’re a beer fan.
-It’s a good spot to go as a group or start the night, maybe even a pre-dinner drink, maybe before dinner and after dinner… I could have Belgian beers anytime of the day, no judging here.
-If cocktails are your thing, La Ribouldingue, which can mean “party” is cool spot with a terrace and a DJ on some nights.
+It’s a good spot to go as a group or start the night, maybe even a pre-dinner drink, or even after dinner, why not?
+I could have Belgian beers any time of the day (no judging please).
+If cocktails are your thing, La Ribouldingue, which is a way of saying “party” is a cool spot with a terrace and a DJ on some nights.